klandestino/cursorial/readme.txt

-							'fields' => array( // Set the displayable child post field 'post_title' => array( // The key is the name of the post field 'optional' => false, // If set to true, the field can be hidden by the editor in the admin 'overridable' => true // If set to true, the fields content can be overriden by the editor in the admin ),
+							'fields' => array( // Set the displayable child post field 'post_title' => array( // The key is the name of the post field 'optional' => false, // If set to true, the field can be hidden by the editor in the admin 'overridable' => true // If set to true, the field's content can be overridden by the editor in the admin ),
 								'post_date' => array(
 									'optional' => true,